chrusty/devops-manifesto/Cassandra/Exercises/Exploring-the-storage-layer.md

 #### Flush the table data again
-Use the “nodetool flush” command (in another window) to force your table to be flushed to disk, then run the “sstableutil” command again.
+Use the "nodetool flush" command (in another window) to force your table to be flushed to disk, then run the "sstableutil" command again.
 You’ll see that you now have 2 SSTables (and their associated metadata).
 ```docker exec -it cassandra-1 nodetool flush examples users```